jjyr/jjyr.github.com/_posts/2020-03-03-Introducing-Godwoken.markdown

 In a UTXO-like model, the state is naturally separated.

-In CKB, we can vote in separate cells and use an off-chain actor to collect the result.
+In CKB, users can vote in separate cells.
+An off-chain actor collects voting cells and calculates the result.

 ![voting in separate cells](/assets/images/godwoken1/voting.jpg)

 It works fine when we only want to "see" the result.
-But we can't use the voting result in another contract, for example, voting based DAO contract.
-It's hard to verify the aggregated result of separate cells in an on-chain contract.
-Since we need to prove every voting exists, we must refer to every voting cell; it could be costly.
+But we can't use the voting result in another contract, for example, a voting based DAO contract.
+It's hard to verify the aggregated result in an on-chain contract.
+Since we need to prove exists of voting cells, the transaction must refer to every voting cell; it could be costly.

 ![voting result](/assets/images/godwoken1/voting_result.jpg)

+For another example, let's think about an ICO contract:

+A cell holds all ICO token; a user can pay CKB to get the corresponded amount of the token.

-For another example, let's think about an ICO contract: after sending a tx, the previous cell is consumed, and new cells are generated.
-Still, other users can not see the new cell until the next block, and this means that only one user can participate the ICO in a block, it's unacceptable for an ICO contract.
+The issue is when we split the cell, the outpoint of the ICO cell is changed; other users must wait to the next block to see the new outpoint.
+So during a block time, only one user can participate in the ICO; it's unacceptable for an ICO contract.

-Like the voting example, a typical solution is to introduce an off-chain actor: users make ICO requests in individual cells, then these cells are collected by an off-chain actor, and resulted in one cell.
+Like the voting example, a typical solution is to introduce an off-chain actor.
+Users make ICO requests in individual cells; then, these cells are collected by the off-chain actor and resulted in one cell.

-We can see that since the state in cell model is naturally separated, we must rely on some off-chain actor to collect state and do prove.
+We can see that since the state in the cell model is naturally separated, we must rely on some off-chain actor to collect state.

 This solution works, but some questions still open:

-* How to efficiently prove the state of the result
+* How to efficiently prove the aggregated result
 * How do we guarantee the decentralize after introducing the off-chain actor
 * How does a user interacts with an off-chain actor

-Ok, these questions are not too hard; we can incentive off-chain actors by paying them fees; use some challenge mechanism or zk proof magically verifies the result; define few protocols to specify the interaction with the actors.
+Ok, these questions are not too hard; we can incentive off-chain actors by paying them fees; use some challenge mechanism or zk proof magically verifies the aggregated result; define few protocols to specify the interaction with the actors.
 We can always solve these problems.

 Wait, what I want is just a voting contract.
 Why do I need to build these things?